ctm/mb2-doc/src/series/2023/wsop-style.md

 then, so they're schedule for these two slots which are taken by the multi-day Main Event at the World Series.

+[^7]: Each time a player completely busts (i.e. doesn't rebuy), the player that busts the busted player will be awarded an FM 65 bounty from the prize pool.